 “The Glen” is one of the most famous tracks in the world, and the chance to make some paced laps was exciting for all of the drivers.
 Rally drivers set out on the track in two groups following a pace truck for the purpose of keeping the group under 80 MPH.
 The track proved challenging even at lower speeds, and Bill imagines running wide open here must be a crazy sort of thrill.

-Day 1 of the rally started out in a wet Ithaca, NY, and Team CJ Pony decided to compete right away looking to place.
+Day 1 of the rally started out in a wet Ithaca, New York, and Team CJ Pony decided to compete right away looking to place.
 The Rally is three days with 1st, 2nd, and 3rd places awarded each day.
 Once you place, you are not eligible to place any other day.
 This means if the CJ Pony team placed on Day 1, they could make their own checkpoints for themselves during the rest of the rally and take their time on the ride.

 Out of 80 teams, Bill and Gordon received the 8th highest amount of donations, putting them in the #8 starting spot for the week.
 The first checkpoint clue was simply a picture of a car that was built by a Buffalo, NY auto manufacturer in the 50’s.
 To make this checkpoint, Team CJ Pony had to figure out what kind of car it was, and then locate that exact car in a museum in New York.